 The Commons itself is a pedestrian mall – one of many created in America’s college towns during the second half of the 20th century.
 Many of these “closed streets” did not persist into the 21st century, undone by the perceived convenience of suburban shopping malls.
 The Commons did survive, but had suffered from many years of deferred or under-funded maintenance.
 Further, utilities beneath the surface lacked the capacity for today’s retail needs or were on the verge of time-induced failure.
 This was the context when Sasaki’s design team, led by Gina Ford, was tasked with a master plan for upgrades.

-Inspired the the regional ecology, the project’s design draws inspiration the geometric pattern of Ithaca’s famed gorges.
+Inspired by the regional ecology, the project’s design draws inspiration from the geometric pattern of Ithaca’s famed gorges.
 Its paving pattern references this regional natural context while also honoring historic circulation patterns.
 Amenity zones within the streetscape reinforce visual access to the rows of storefronts while providing lush green places for people to sit.
 Bank Alley, a cross-street to the Commons main thoroughfare, serves as a gathering place with a fixed stage for concerts, protests, and performances.Project Images